codedribbler/Taste-Bots/README.md

 2) **The customers** who very much like to scrutinize the reviews of a restaurant before visiting will have a much more detailed analysis at their disposal.

-The dataset [The Restaurant Review excel](#rest_excel) consists of different restaurants and reviews which were cleaned in preprocessing steps .
+The dataset <a href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">The Restaurant Review excel</a> consists of different restaurants and reviews which were cleaned in preprocessing steps .
 For each restaurant, reviews are picked and following tasks are performed on them -:

 **1. Splitting the reviews in sentences** - The reviews are divided into sentences.
 This can just be done by splitting the reviews based on punctuations('.',','etc.), but punctuation mistakes are quiet common in reviews, so a library <a href="https://github.com/notAI-tech/deepsegment">DeepSegment</a> is used .
 DeepSegment has nice performance in Sentence segmentation or Sentence boundary Detection and it outperforms both Spacy and NLTK in this task .